tobiassjosten/tobiassjosten.github.io/_posts/2014-07-10-charge-your-clients-like-a-boss.md

 Make it a habit to send invoices the first thing every month, for work done previous month.
 I still struggle with this myself sometimes, thinking I will just add another day or two to complete what I'm working on and then invoice for everything.
 But more often than not it just leads to me being payed later than I would have to be.

-Monthly invoices also helps mitigate some risk with long running projects (especially if you don't know it'll be one from the start), where you naturally break it down in to manageble size.
+Monthly invoices also helps mitigate some risk with long running projects (especially if you don't know it'll be one from the start), where you naturally break it down into manageable size.

 ## Keep cranking